-- 2.1 The group should prepare the update and integration of test procedure updates into UN Regulation Nos.
-83, 49 and 96 (diesel emission (agricultural tractors)) as appropriate. - 2.2 The group may consider, at a later stage, the transposition of the developed procedures into the UN Global Technical Regulation (UN GTR) No. 4 and the UN GTR 15 covering the Worldwide harmonized Light vehicles Test Procedure (WLTP) and Test Cycle (WLTC). - 2.1 The group should monitor measurement and calibration topics for exhaust particle emissions. - 2.2 The group should lead the development of an amendment to the UN Global Technical Regulation (UN GTR) on brake emissions from LDVs brake systems. - 2.3 The group should monitor development of a UN Global Technical Regulation (UN GTR) addressing PM and PN emissions from all types of LDVs-HDVs brake systems. - 2.4 The group should monitor tyre abrasion and emission related projects.
+- 2.1 The group should monitor measurement and calibration topics for exhaust particle emissions. - 2.2 The group should lead the development of an amendment to the UN Global Technical Regulatio (UN GTR) on brake emissions from LDVs brake systems. - 2.3 The group should, develop, a UN Global Technical Regulation (UN GTR) addressing PM and Pl emissions from all types of HDVs brake systems. - 2.4 The group should monitor tyre abrasion and emission related projects.